-The Contractor shall maintain adequate Contractor’s quality assurance and quality control program covering the inspections and testing of all the Work to be performed under this Contract, whether at the Site or elsewhere.
-The quality assurance and quality control program shall be prepared in two parts covering the off-Site and on-Site activities, respectively, and shall be based on the Contract Implementation Schedule.
-The quality assurance and quality control program shall include, but shall not be limited to, a detailed description of each item or part of the Work to be inspected or tested, the nature and frequency of the inspection and testing, the type and size of samples to be taken, if any, the means of recording the inspection and testing data, the name and specific responsibility of any proposed testing or inspection agency and all other information necessary or required to describe fully the inspection and testing to be performed under this Contract.

 The results, protocols and/or certificates evidencing the performance of inspection and testing shall make a part of the “test book” which shall be submitted for the corresponding part of the Work to the Customer.

 The Contractor shall furnish at its own costs and risks, either by itself or through respective authorized inspection bodies or through authorized qualified inspection company and submit to the Customer all necessary certificates, attests, homologations, certificates of conformity, revisions, revision books, revision reports and further similar documents which evidence that the designed, manufactured, procured, tested and performed Work is in compliance with the technical standards, labour safety and other legislation valid in the Czech Republic and which are necessary according to the generally binding legal regulations and standards valid in the Czech Republic for the approval of putting the Work into operation and for its operation.
 The charges payable to the Czech authorities (institutions) and/or specialized companies for the above approvals, certificates, certificates of compliance, etc. are included in the Contract Price.
-The costs incurred by replacing the parts damaged during the tests will be borne by.
+The costs incurred by replacing the parts damaged during the tests will be borne by the Contractor.
+For the avoidance of doubt, the provision of a CE-Certificate by the Contractor shall be deemed admissible evidence that the Work is in compliance with applicable legislation and standards of the Czech Republic.

-Wherever according to the generally binding legal regulations and standards valid in the Czech Republic any inspections, tests, certificates, confirmations, approvals etc. to be performed or issued by respective state authorities or by state authorized testing laboratories form a part of such documentation, or are a condition for issue thereof, then such inspections, tests, certificates, confirmations, approvals, etc. shall be procured by the Contractor at its own costs and risks, within the meaning of provision mentioned above.

-The Contractor has to provide, prior to the start of commissioning, all necessary approvals and certificates, inspection reports and other documents needed to certify the compliance of the subject matter of the Contract with the valid Czech laws, standards and regulations and/or other standards and regulations as may be specified in this Contract.

 The Contractor shall secure that all Materials used for performance of the Work are in compliance with the provisions of the Act No. 22/1997 Sb., on technical requirements on products, as amended or if the international certification or requirements (such a CE mark) of Works should be required the Contractor is obliged to secure that all Materials are in compliance with such international certification and requirements.
 The Contractor shall deliver to the Customer all necessary documents, certificates, statements about the compliance of the Materials with the above Act and the related generally binding legal regulations valid in the Czech Republic.
 Where it is required by the Act or regulations the Materials shall directly bear the mark of such compliance.